Representation Theoretic Patterns in Multi-Frequency Class Averaging for Three-Dimensional Cryo-Electron Microscopy: Introduction

-In any of these irreducible representations, the empirical transport data $\{\widetilde{T}^{\left( k \right)}\left(x_i,x_j \right)\mid 1\leq i,j\leq N\}$ approximate the ground truth transport data $\left\{T(x_i, x_j)\mid 1\leq i,j\leq N\right\}$ only when the vieing directions $\pi(x_i)$ and $\pi(x_j)$ are close to each other, in the sense that the vectors $\pi (x_i)$ and $\pi (x_j)$ belong to some small spherical cap of opening angle $a\in [0,2\pi)$.
+For images $I_x$ and $I_y$ obtained from viewing directions $\pi \left( x \right)$ and $\pi \left( y \right)$ for $x,y\in \SO ( 3)$ and without noise contamination, \cite{hadani2011representation2} models the optimal alignment angle as the \emph{transport data} encoding the angle of in-plane rotation needed to align frames $x,y$ after one of them is parallel-transported to the fibre of the other using the canonical Levi-Civita connection on the unit sphere equipped with an induced Riemannian structure from the ambient space $\mathbb{R}^3$.
 A rough idea for filtering out far-apart viewing directions is through thresholding the rotationally invariant distances between pairs of projection images against a preset threshold parameter $\epsilon>0$ that should be tuned to reflect the confidence in the accuracy of the imaging process.
 The pairwise comparison information after thresholding can be conveniently encoded into an \emph{observation graph} $G=\left( V,E \right)$, where each vertex of $G$ stands for one of the projection images, and an edge $\left( i,j \right)$ belongs to the edge set $E$ if and only if the rotationally invariant distance $d_{\RID}\left( I_i,I_j \right)$ is smaller than the threshold.
-In an ideal noiseless world, the geometry of the graph $G$ is a neighborhood graph on the unit sphere $S^2$, namely, two images are connected if and only if their viewing directions $\pi(x_i)$ and $\pi(x_j)$ are close on the unit sphere, $(\pi(x_i), \pi(x_j)) \geq 1 - h$, for $h\ll 1$.
+In an ideal noiseless world, the geometry of the graph $G$ is a neighborhood graph on the unit sphere $S^2$, namely, two images are connected if and only if their viewing directions $\pi(x_i)$ and $\pi(x_j)$ are close on the unit sphere, $\langle \pi(x_i), \pi(x_j) \rangle \geq 1 - h$, for $h\ll 1$.
 From the noisy cryo-EM images, the rotationally invariant distances $d_\RID$ are affected by noise and $d_\RID$-based similarity measure will connect images of very different views, introducing short-cut edges on the unit sphere.
 The main problem here is thus to distinguish the ``good'' edges from the ``bad'' ones in the graph $G$, or, in other words, to distinguish the true neighbors from the outliers.
 The existence of outliers makes the classification problem non-trivial.
-Without excluding the outliers, averaging rotationally aligned images with small invariant distance~\eqref{eq:RID} yields a poor estimate of the true signal, rendering infeasible the 3D \emph{ab initio} reconsruction from denoised images.
+Without excluding the outliers, averaging rotationally aligned images with small invariant distance~\eqref{eq:RID} yields a poor estimate of the true signal, rendering infeasible the 3D \emph{ab initio} reconstruction from denoised images.
 We refer interested readers to \cite{EKW2016,LMQW2018} for more detailed statistical analysis of the rotationally invariant distance \eqref{eq:RID}.
-The focus of this paper is to rectify the noise-contaminated empirical transport data using the spectral information of an integral operator constructed from the local transport data, detailed in the remainder of this section.
+The focus of this paper is to rectify the noise-contaminated empirical transport data using the spectral information of an integral operator constructed from the initial local transport data.